nikitran/AndroidTraining/README.md

 3. receive a broadcast
 4. bind to a service

+#### What is an intent filter?
+An intent filter is a statement in the manifest that specifies what type of intent the application is able handle/recieve.

 #### What is serializable?
-#### What is a Parcelable?
-Why is it better than a Serializable?
+- Serializable is an interface that when implemented allows the object to be be serilaized
+- Serialization is the process of translating an object into a format (stream of data) that can be stored and reconstructed later

 #### What is difference between Serializable and Parcelable ?
-Which should you use in Android?

-- Serializable is an interface that is a slower process that uses reflection, creating many temporary objects, (java sdk)
+- Serializable - is a slower process that uses reflection, creating many temporary objects, (java sdk)
-- Paracelable is a faster method for marshaling objects, it is typically preferred over serializing, (android sdk)
+- Paracelable - is a faster method, it is typically preferred over serializing, (android sdk)

 #### What is a bundle
 A Bundle is a class that can contain primitive data types, arrays, String and objects which are of the Parcelable or Serialisable type